Lauren Weisberger

-Lauren Weisberger (born March 28, 1977) is an American novelist and author of the 2003 bestseller The Devil Wears Prada, a roman à clef of her experience as an assistant to Vogue editor-in-chief Anna Wintour.
+Lauren Weisberger (born March 28, 1977) is an American writer.
+She is author of the 2003 bestseller The Devil Wears Prada, a roman à clef of her experience as an assistant to Vogue editor-in-chief Anna Wintour.
+Weisberger worked as a writer and editor for Vogue and Departures magazines prior to writing The Devil Wears Prada, which was adapted into a film of the same name in 2006.
+She has since published seven other novels.

 Early life and education

-Weisberger was born in Scranton, Pennsylvania to a school teacher mother and a department store president turned mortgage broker father.
+Weisberger was born in Scranton, Pennsylvania, to a school teacher mother and a department store president turned mortgage broker father.
 Her family is Jewish, and she was raised in Conservative Judaism and later Reform Judaism.
 She spent her early youth in Clarks Summit, Pennsylvania, a small town outside Scranton.
 At age eleven, her parents divorced and she and her younger sister moved to Allentown, Pennsylvania, in the Lehigh Valley region of the state, with their mother.